The Hunter Valley’s wackiest music venue brings the tunes to Denman

 If the music, food and atmosphere aren’t enough of a draw card already, the display of Yaron’s personal art collections are sure to be.

-He is utterly passionate about art from around the world and at Qirkz in the Hunter, he hopes to adorn every nook and cranny with mid-century ceramics, pieces from his vast collection of Indonesian art, and other weird and whacky décor he’s amassed over the years.
+He is utterly passionate about art from around the world and at Qirkz in the Hunter, he has adorned every nook and cranny with mid-century ceramics, pieces from his vast collection of Indonesian art, and other weird and whacky décor he’s amassed over the years.
 Amongst the quirky collection are a life-sized Elvis, The Blue Brothers and Marilyn Monroe.

 ‘I love the complete ridiculous incongruity of this like… museum of Indonesian art being in the middle of Abermain.
 I mean it’s just so… it’s so ridiculous!
 But that’s what I love about it, it’s just a burst of colour.
 The vibrancy and colour is what this whole thing’s about.’